oasys-kit/shadow3/README.txt

 http://dx.doi.org/10.1107/S0909049511026306

-If you are (or want to be) a SHADOW user, it is recommended that you use a user interface (see #3).
+If you are (or want to be) a SHADOW user, it is recommended that you use a user interface.
 We strongly recommend OASYS (https://www.elettra.eu/oasys.html).

 2 Download
 ----------